rickardd/workout_app/README.md

 ### Vue

-Root directory is installed with vue-cli with test, eslint and webpack
+Root ./vue is installed with vue-cli with test, eslint and webpack

 ### Node/Express

-The backend direcorty is installed with express-generator
+The ./ direcorty is installed with express-generator